Dry rot treatment: Effectiveness of treatments

 Experience from companies involved in environmental control and research findings confirm that in most situations dry rot can be fully controlled simply by altering the environment in which it is growing.
 The Dry Rot Research Group at the University of Abertay have conducted laboratory trials of the environmental control of dry rot on full size models of a floor/wall junction, a window, and a roof/wall junction.
 The full results are published in a research report by Historic Scotland and conclusively show how the growth of dry rot can be controlled simply by varying the available moisture in the environment.

 A case study of successful environmental control of dry rot in a large building is included as an appendix in Historic Scotland's "Technical Advice Note 24".
 Case studies are also quoted in Dr. Brian Ridout's book Timber Decay in Buildings, The Conservation Approach to Treatment.

 Costs

 With all treatment methods, the costs of the repairs to rectify the building defects that permitted the ingress of moisture will be the same.
 The overall cost of using the environmental approach to the treatment of dry rot is likely to be less than the orthodox approach.

 Dr. Ridout quotes a case study where an initial quote for orthodox treatment of a building was £23,000 but subsequent treatment by environmental methods resulted in a saving of one third in remedial works and timber replacement.
 Where it is decided to install moisture monitoring equipment, this will represent an additional capital outlay.

+In the United States, costs can vary widely depending on the extent of the damage and the type of repair required.
+For example, SFW Construction, a contractor specializing in dry rot repair, reports that minor cases such as small patches on wood siding or window trim typically cost around $1,500–$2,800, while extensive structural repairs can range from $4,500 to $12,000.